shiwhoa/flowerImageDetector/README.md

 # flowerImageDetector
-detects if flower is present in an Image
+Ddetects if flower is present in an Image